 Evergreen, Shrubs, Trees

-Foliage plants most widely grown indoors or on patio or lanai.
+Foliage plants most widely grown indoors or on a patio or lanai.
 Many resemble palms.
-Some show graceful, fountainlike form with broad, curved, ribbonlike leaves, occasionally striped with chartreuse or white.
+Some show a graceful, fountainlike form with broad, curved, ribbonlike leaves, occasionally striped with chartreuse or white.
 Others have very stiff, sword-shaped leaves.
 Outdoors, give all but D. draco a wind-protected site.
-In containers, water only when top 1/2 –1 in. of soil is dry.
-Almost never bloom as houseplants.
+In containers, water only when the top 1/2–1 in. of soil is dry.
+They almost never bloom as houseplants.

 For other plants often called dracaena, see Cordyline.Dracaena draco

-Native to Canary Islands.
-Stout trunk with upward-reaching or spreading branches topped by clusters of...
+Native to the Canary Islands.
+Stout trunk with upward-reaching or spreading branches topped by cluster...

 These feather palms are native to Lord Howe Island in the South Pacific.
-Slow growing; reach full heig...
+Slow growing, they reach full...